 Perhaps most tellingly, Baroody even wanted either to ignore or condemn Ronald Reagan’s famous television defense of Goldwater, “A Time for Choosing,” as he feared Reagan’s influence on the movement, possibly hijacking it, directing monetary resources away from his control.
 Only when a major donor, Walter Knotts (of Knott’s Berry Farm) intervened and threatened to pull out all kind of money from the campaign did Baroody back down.

 Still, Goldwater never thanked Reagan for his efforts, and Nancy never forgot this.
 During the eight years of the Reagan presidency, Goldwater never entered the White House, as he was never welcome to do so.

-Though Buckley never states it this explicitly, it becomes clear that the Goldwater movement suffered from the same ills as all anti-statist movements: a division between and within traditionalist, libertarian, and militarist (neo-con) camps.
+Though Buckley never states it this explicitly, it becomes clear that the Goldwater movement suffered from the same ills as all anti-statist movements: a division among and within traditionalist, libertarian, and militarist (neo-con) camps.